femtomc/abstraps/README.md

 > Extensible compiler design with abstract interpreters.

 This project started off as an experiment in compiler design.
-Specifically, the author was motivated by studying [the Julia language and compiler](https://julialang.org/) inference system to understand language design with extensible abstract interpretation as a compiler (and potentially language!) feature.
+Specifically, the author was motivated by:

+1. studying [the Julia language and compiler](https://julialang.org/) inference system to understand language design with extensible abstract interpretation as a compiler (and potentially language!) feature.
+2. studying [MLIR](https://mlir.llvm.org/) and the new, powerful ideas for IR and compiler design which are emerging from the project.

 It turns out that there are quite a few of languages (e.g. Crystal, Nim, Julia) experimenting with abstract interpretation as part of their type systems.
-In the long term, the goal of the project might be to provide a stable substrate to experiment on compiler design _cons_ abstract interpreters on an IR framework which supports MLIR-like concepts.
+In the long term, the goal of the project might be to provide a stable substrate to experiment on compiler design _cons_ abstract interpreters inside of an IR framework which supports MLIR-like extensibility concepts.

-The original author would have liked to just do this in MLIR proper -- but given time constraints and engineering ability (or lack thereof in C++), this project is implemented in Rust.
-In fact, for those interested in MLIR -- you may find "another implementation viewpoint" useful on the design concepts -- the repository has been kept as clean as possible, or otherwise documented with respect to non-trivial implementation decisions and their motivation from MLIR.

 #### Claims